Long Tall Sally (retailer)

-In 2008 the company started selling in North America through catalogue and web marketing, and in 2009 acquired the Canadian assets and trade of Tall Girl, including nine stores across Canada and the United States.
-Since then the company has also taken over German tall business Long Fashion, US retailer Long Elegant Legs and US footwear business Bare Foot Tess.
+In 2008 the company started selling in North America through catalogue and web marketing, and in 2009 acquired the Canadian assets and trading operations of Tall Girl, including nine stores across Canada and the United States.
+The company later expanded its international portfolio through the acquisition of German tall-fashion retailer Long Fashion, US retailer Long Elegant Legs and US footwear business Barefoot Tess.